Phi Kappa (secondary)

 Phi Kappa National Fraternity (ΦΚ) is a secondary school social fraternity.
 Since its founding in the early twentieth century, Phi Kappa has chartered nearly fifty chapters in eight states in the Deep South.
-No chapters of the fraternity have ever been chartered outside of the American South, making Phi Kappa the oldest and largest exclusively Southern Greek-letter social fraternity.
+No chapters of the fraternity have ever been chartered outside of the American South, making Phi Kappa the oldest and largest exclusively Southern Greek-letter social fraternity, serving secondary schools.